17 How to Handle Repetitive Tasks

 - Press OK to close the dialog box.
 You should get three workbooks with the data imported into the first sheet and the graphs updated in the 2nd sheet.
 To further edit any of the graphs, double-click on the graph to pop up an editable page.

-If processing of your data requires some custom import settings, you can save those settings to the data sheet from the Import and Export dialog box (Save to <Sheet>, available from the Dialog Theme menu).
+If processing of your data requires some custom import settings, you can save those settings to the data sheet from the Import dialog box (Save to <Sheet>, available from the Dialog Theme menu).
 Settings thus saved to the sheet will be used for import when batch processing of multiple files using the workbook as a template.

 Origin provides several ways to perform batch analysis of multiple files, data columns, or data plots.